- 1. Limitations of Hadoop Article – Objective

 HDFS supports access control lists (ACLs) and a traditional file permissions model.
 However, third party vendors have enabled an organization to leverage Active Directory Kerberos and LDAP for authentication.

-Spark provides security bonus.
+Spark provides security bonus to overcome these limitations of Hadoop.
 If we run spark in HDFS, it can use HDFS ACLs and file-level permissions.
 Additionally, Spark can run on YARN giving it the capability of using Kerberos authentication.

 3.9.
 No Abstraction